Mortgage Rate Holds in Canada Explained

 The better strategy is to time your pre-approval correctly from the start.
 If you’re planning to close in September, begin the pre-approval process in May or early June so your 120-day window covers the closing date with room to spare.
 If you start too early and the hold expires, you’ll need a fresh pre-approval at whatever rate is available that day.

-A broker adds value here because they’re tracking your hold expiry dates across multiple lenders and can proactively renew or replace holds before they lapse.
+A broker adds value here because they’re tracking your hold expiry date and continuously watching the broader market, so they can proactively renew your hold or move you to a better lender before the original hold lapses.
 It’s one of those administrative details that sounds minor but can cost thousands if it slips.
-[INTERNAL-LINK: closing costs Alberta]
+Budget for closing costs in Alberta while your hold is active so there are no surprises at funding.

 When Should You Get a Rate Hold?